-A new floor needs a clean substrate.
-Old linoleum, carpet, PVC sheet, or even ceramic tiles — all of it has to come up and the screed has to be prepared.
-Every type strips differently: carpet is often glued, linoleum leaves a layer of adhesive, tiles need a demolition hammer.
-We remove any floor covering across Warsaw — arriving with tools and waste bags.
+A new floor needs a properly clean base.
+Old linoleum, carpet, PVC sheet, or even ceramic tiles — everything needs to be removed and the screed has to be made ready.
+Each material comes off in its own way: carpet is often stuck down, linoleum leaves behind adhesive, tiles require a demolition hammer.
+We take up all kinds of floor coverings across Warsaw — and we come equipped with tools and waste bags.

 Removal cost

-Prices depend on the covering type and the area.
-Current rates are in the table.
-Construction waste disposal is a separate service.
+The price depends on the kind of covering and the size of the area.
+Up-to-date rates are shown in the table.
+Disposal of construction waste is charged separately.

 | Service | min | max |